benj-forster/Discord-Python-Library/.github/ISSUE_TEMPLATE/bug_report.md

 the problem a lot easier for us, so please do so if possible.
 -->

-- [ ] I have also tested the issue on latest master, commit hash:
+- [ ] I have also tested the issue on the latest master build?